YuukanOO/uniformcss.com/get-started/introduction/managing-file-size.md

 ## Comma Seperated Pseudos

 Uniform takes a unique approach to how pseudo variant selectors are generated.
-Rather than duplicating whole sets of selectors, pseudo variants are comma seperated from its parent selector removing the need for duplicates.
-At scale, activating many pseudo variants for a large property set will only fractionally increase file size.
+Rather than duplicating whole sets of selectors, pseudo variants are comma seperated.
+This makes it possible to activate multiple pseudo variants without too much impact on file-size.

 ```css
 /* styles.css */